GarretCarmouche/TIPS/README.md

    this command will start the project and pull up localhost:3000/ on Google Chrome where you can interact  with the web application*

 *if you encounter any errors when trying to start run an
-	npm ci
+	npm ci.
- This will deleivers a clean install to the machine.
+ This will deliver a clean install to the machine.
 Please contact emma.rader@ttu.edu with any other issues.